Dean Petrich was born September 15, 1950 in Seattle.

 in one day, rafted down the Colorado River and was the champion of the

 obstacle course.
-During his seventeenth summer he was the counselor
+During his seventeenth summer he was the couselor

 for the youngest boys at Camp Nor'wester.